jldez/pyplasma/README.md

 # pyplasma
 Python package for plasma formation modelling in a dielectric irradiated by intense laser field.
 Single rate equation (SRE), multiple rate equations (MRE) and the delayed rate equations models are implemented.
-See the paper [URL].
+See the paper https://arxiv.org/abs/1906.08338.

 # Installation
 After cloning the repository, run